gardener/gardener-extension-registry-cache/hack/api-reference/registry.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>SecretReferenceName is the name of the reference for the secret containing the upstream registry credentials.</p>
+<p>SecretReferenceName is the name of the reference for the Secret containing the upstream registry credentials.</p>
 </td>
 </tr>
 </tbody>